-How to Develop Community at a Coworking Space
+How to Develop and Enhance the Community at the Coworking Space

-Coworking space can be a great platform for creating an atmosphere where people can have great free time as well as spend working hours effectively.
-The main task for a coworking space manager is nurturing community and developing the feeling of partnership and belonging to this community among users.
-And this is the moment when you need a bunch of advice on how to develop strong community at a coworking space.
-Let’s talk more about it and how to use coworking software to support community management and develop relations inside coworking space.
+Coworking space can and must be a great platform for creating an atmosphere where people have wonderful leisure time as well as spend working hours effectively.
+I believe every coworking space owner will agree that the main objective for a manager is nurturing community and developing the feeling of partnership and belonging to this community among users.

-According to the Global Coworking Survey and the Coworking Forecast, infrastructure and the growing number of coworking spaces with innovations in them are not the only reason why coworkers choose these places.
-People who attend coworking spaces for work, events or negotiations with clients and partners appreciate the feeling of being a part of the larger group, being a member of a creative community.
+People who attend coworking spaces for work, events or negotiations with clients and partners value the feeling of being a part of the larger group, being a member of a creative community.
 Among other factors experts like Ravi Kaneriya, Head of Asia, Social Engagement Team, World Economic Forum Geneva points out the necessity to create new social bonds and stimulate creativity within groups.

 Strong communities stay the main source of support for both professional and personal development as well as nurturing collaboration and new projects.
 According to the World Economic Forum blog, strong communities are based on a number of components:

-- Storytelling to reinforce culture of the space which becomes a basing ground for a community
+- Storytelling to reinforce the culture of the space which becomes an abasing ground for a community.

-- Strong brand which is supported by a community as well as space (and this is vitally important for a coworking space)
+- A strong brand that is supported by a community as well as space (and this is vitally important for a coworking space).